edimaudo/geoMaster/README.md

-# geoMaster | Master your worldly Knowledge
+# geoMaster | Prove your worldly Knowledge

 A retro pixel art geography quiz game with 4 game modes.